MediaComem/comem-archidep/subjects/heroku/README.md

 ### Do you have a credit card?

 Some of the following steps **are different depending on whether or not you have a credit card**:

-* **If you have a credit card**, you will need to enter your credit card details to provision a **free database add-on** (Heroku will not debit your card unless you explicitly choose a paying plan)
+* **If you have a credit card**, you will need to enter your credit card details to provision **add-ons** (even free add-ons require your account to have a payment method, but Heroku will not debit your card unless you explicitly choose a paying plan).
-* **If you DO NOT have a credit card**, you will need someone who has a credit card to give you the name of an **existing Heroku application** with the database add-on already provisioned, and to which you have been given access
+* **If you DO NOT have a credit card**, you will need someone who has a credit card to give you the name of an **existing Heroku application** with the database add-on already provisioned, and to which you have been given access.

-This tutorial assumes that you are using a [MongoDB][mongodb] database.
-If not, adjust the instructions as appropriate for you database (i.e. when provisioning an add-on).